rjkviegas/skills-workshops/process_review/README.md

 And then you switch - you’ll record your screen and TDD an exercise for 30 mins while your partner observes to give feedback

 Here are the possible programs to build - you'll find the details of them in the exercises repo above.
-Start them in this order:
+Complete them in the following order:

 1. Middle letter
 2. Scrabble solve